-If you own a Raspberry Pi 4 or Raspberry Pi Zero 2, you might need active cooling to keep your system from overheating.
+If you own a Raspberry Pi 4 or Raspberry Pi Zero 2, you might need active cooling to keep your system from overheating and there’s perhaps no better way to do that then with Raspberry Pi fan pins.

 You’ll know when your system is overheating when you get throttled.
 Depending on the model that you have, your throttle temperature triggers vary, but generally, if you are hitting 60 C and above, you should be aware that you might be hitting a throttling threshold.